 3. Nellie Bly – Investigative Journalist, real-life Phineas Fogg

-Nellie Bly was a journalist in 1885.
-Her career started controversially when Bly wrote a letter complaining about an article the Pittsburgh Dispatch had run entitled “What are women good for?”
+Nellie Bly was a United States journalist whose career started controversially.
+In 1885 she wrote a letter of complaint to the Pittsburgh Dispatch in response to their article “What are women good for?”
 The editor-in-chief was so impressed with her writing and sharp tongue that he offered her a job.
-It turns out, apparently, women are good for some things.

-Bly began her career with exposés on women factory workers and their conditions.
-But soon the owners started to complain, and she was fast regulated to what was known as the “women’s pages” – fashion, housekeeping, child-rearing etc.
+Bly began her career with exposés on women factory workers and their conditions, but the owners soon complained it was unbefitting a female writer.
+She was quickly relegated to what was known as the “women’s pages” – fashion, housekeeping, child-rearing etc.

 That wasn’t enough for Nellie Bly.
 She soon left to work for The World, as one of only a handful of female reporters in New York.
 Age 23, she was determined to do something no woman had done before and leave her mark on journalism and the world.

-So, she did, by taking on one of the most difficult jobs on offer – an undercover stint in a brutal insane asylum that had been rumoured to be more like a torture chamber.
-To do it, she had to convince authorities and medical experts that she was legitimately insane.
+So, she did, by taking on one of the most difficult jobs on offer – an undercover stint in a brutal insane asylum.
+She had to convince authorities and medical experts that she was legitimately insane in order to succeed.

-She checked herself into a boarding house for women and proceeded to spend the next few days roaming corridors, muttering incoherently and generally just acting mentally unbalanced.
-She was successful and soon found herself committed.
+As part of her act, Bly checked herself into a boarding house for women.
+She spent the next few days roaming corridors, muttering incoherently and generally acting mentally unbalanced.
+It didn’t take longer for her to find herself committed.

-After 10 days she was released and proceeded to write an exposé ‘Ten Days in the Mad-House’.
-Her piece resulted in asylum reform and catapulted Bly to fame as the mother of detective journalism.
+10 days later, she was released from the asylum and proceeded to write an exposé ‘Ten Days in the Mad-House’.
+Her work was instrumental in asylum reform and catapulted Bly to fame as the mother of detective journalism.

 She beat the author’s novel and completed her journey in 72 days, setting a world record.